History of fishing: Early modern designs

-In the 15th century, the Nut developed a type of seagoing herring drifter that became a blueprint for European fishing boats.
+In the 15th century, the Dutch developed a type of seagoing herring drifter that became a blueprint for European fishing boats.
 This was the Herring Buss, used by Dutch herring fishermen until the early 19th centuries.
 The ship type buss has a long history.
 It was known around 1000 AD in Scandinavia as a bǘza, a robust variant of the Viking longship.
 The first herring buss was probably built in Hoorn around 1415.
 The last one was built in Vlaardingen in 1841.

 The ship was about 20 metres long and displaced between 60 and 100 tons.
 It was a massive round-bilged keel ship with a bluff bow and stern, the latter relatively high, and with a gallery.
 The busses used long drifting gill nets to catch the herring.
 The nets would be retrieved at night and the crews of eighteen to thirty men would set to gibbing, salting and barrelling the catch on the broad deck.
 The ships sailed in fleets of 400 to 500 ships to the Dogger Bank fishing grounds and the Shetland isles.
 They were usually escorted by naval vessels, because the English considered they were "poaching".
 The fleet would stay at sea for weeks at a time.
 The catch would sometimes be transferred to special ships (called ventjagers), and taken home while the fleet would still be at sea (the picture shows a ventjager in the distance).

 During the 17th century, the British developed the dogger, an early type of sailing trawler or longliner, which commonly operated in the North Sea.
 The dogger takes its name from the Dutch word dogger, meaning a fishing vessel which tows a trawl.
 Dutch trawling boats were common in the North Sea, and the word dogger was given to the area where they often fished, which became known as the Dogger Bank.